leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 		- Added: Box Scores now require a Season number as well as the date the game took place; you can also differentiate between regular season and playoff games for the split stats
 		- Added: Double-clicking on a team, player or box-score in any table in the tool takes you to the respective screen for further analysis and edits
 		- Added: Tool now keeps track of stats over multiple seasons; Team Stats, Playoff Stats, Player Stats and Box Scores are all preserved between seasons, and you can switch to any season's stats easily
-		- Added: All the tables in the tool support copying to the clipboard; when you do, the table's column names (headers) are included as well
-		- Added: Minutes Played have been added as a stat kept for Teams

 	v0.8 - Mar 21
 		- Added keeping history of Box Score updates